LiskArchive/lisk-legacy-docs/introduction.md

 Steps to connect your Ledger Nano with Lisk Hub:

-1. Connect your Ledger Nano with the computer and login by entering your secret PIN on the Ledger Nano.
+1. Connect your Ledger Nano with the computer and log in by entering your secret PIN on the Ledger Nano.
 2. Install the Lisk app on your Ledger Nano via [Ledger Live](https://www.ledger.com/pages/ledger-live).
 3. Open the Lisk Hub sign-in page.
 It should recognize your connected Ledger Nano, and offer an additional login method "Hardware login".